 - At 4 months, or when your health care provider recommends, you can start your baby on pureed, strained, or finely mashed foods.

 - As an infant reaches 4 – 6 months of age, nutrient needs become greater than human milk or formula can provide.
 Supplemental food needs to be introduced to satisfy your infant’s appetite and for growth.
 Between 6 and 7 months, you can introduce crackers, vegetables, and fruit.
 Commercial infant rice cereal is generally recommended as an infant’s first food, as it is easy to digest, high in iron, and an unlikely allergen.

 - Between 9 and 12 months, commercially prepared junior foods or chopped table foods are allowed.
 Always watch a young child while he or she is eating.
 Insist that the child sit down to eat or drink.

 - Unpasteurised milk should not be used.

-- Soy (except soy follow-on formula) and other nutritionally incomplete plant-based milks (e.g. rice, oat, coconut or almond milk) are inappropriate alternatives to breast milk or formula in the first 12 months.
+- Soy (except soy follow-on formula) and other nutritionally incomplete plant-based milk (e.g. rice, oat, coconut, or almond milk) are inappropriate alternatives to breast milk or formula in the first 12 months.